seenaspat/food2photo/templates/generation/compose-topdown-v1.md

 ROLE
-You are a commercial food photographer and compositor.
+You are a commercial food photographer and compositor for strict top‑down shots.

 INPUTS
 - Image A: the dish (subject)